nbanks062523/code_review_wk14/README.md

 # Title
-DE101 Bootcamp- Code Review Week 12
+DE101 Bootcamp- Code Review Week 14

 # Name
-Nikisha Banks
+Nikisha Banks, Alex Wallace

 # Technologies Used:
-Git hub, Visual Studio Code, Airflow, Docker
+Git hub, Visual Studio Code, Airflow, Docker, Google Big Query

 # Languages and tools used:
-DAG Python and Bash Operators
+DAG Python Operators

 # Description:
 In this project, Airflow was used to orchestrate a workflow that did the following:
-  1.Create a DAG (Directed Acyclic Graph) that uses a file sensor to check if a file has been uploaded to a folder named "data"
+1.Create a DAG (Directed Acyclic Graph) that executed tasks to add CSV files to Google Cloud
-  2.Create a task that reads each row in the file and checks to see if the values in each row match values in a given list.
-If there is a match, the task adds the item to a new list
-  3.Create a task that uses a Python function that takes the new list as an argument and prints the item that has the most occurrences
+    1.The DAG file begins with two functions that act as a checklist to ensure that the data files are properly placed and to ensure that the DAG is able to connect to the Big Query client
+    2. A DAG is then created with it's accompanying tasks
+    3. The first 2 tasks run the checklist functions, followed by an empty operator for branching the table creation tasks
+    4. The next task runs a loop that loads each table
+    5. Finally, another empty operator is used to bring the tasks back together

 # Setup/Installation Requirements:
 - To see the code files in this project: